 Fort Jackson, SC 29207

-The Army Community Service Relocation Readiness Program is housed at 9810 Lee Road.
+The Army Community Service Relocation Readiness Program (RPP) is housed at 9810 Lee Road.
 RRP staff will do their best to help make your move to Columbia a smooth one.
-We offer Newcomer’s Orientations for Soldiers and Families, sponsorship classes and English as a Second Language as well as citizenship and immigration resources.
+We offer Newcomer’s Orientation for Soldiers and Families, sponsorship classes.
+English as a Second Language as well as citizenship and immigration resources.
 We also have a Lending Closet full of household items including pots, pans, dishes, cooking utensils, flatware, sleeping mats and cots, tables and chairs.
 You will need a copy of your orders and, if you are unable to come in, your spouse can pick up the household items with a copy of your orders.
 More information on Fort Jackson and the surrounding Columbia/midlands region can be obtained by stopping in, or by calling 803-751-5256, option 3 or 312-734-5256.

 Lending Closet hours of operation are Monday through Friday from 7:30 a.m. to 4 p.m. closed the first Thursdays of each month, weekends, and holidays.